 What It Means for Our Users

 For most of our users, the change is only a cosmetic one.
 Almost all of the pages on this site were moved to the new platform, so everything should just look better.
 Some posts were removed for different reasons - a handful of song features were removed because I could not find a working link to listen to the song.
 This is why I always ask for an mp3 from our featured artists - I plan on keeping this site online for a long, long time, and if I have access to hard copies of the mp3, then I can make sure the posts remain active and useful.
 We have consolidated our sharing preferences for featured tracks - we now ONLY support Bandcamp links, mp3s, and YouTube.
 If you want us to write a blog feature about your song, you will need to provide a link in one of those formats.
-As always, mp3s are preferred - we will never monetize your track in any way.
+As always, mp3s are preferred.

 One thing I really like about this new platform - one of many things - is the way that photos are handled.
 We had some issues with our 2.0 version where certain photos were not presented very well.
 Handling images in a responsive way is a whole other conversation, but the difference now is that I am able to pinpoint where the 'focus' should be on the image.
 So images that were cut off before now look great.
 This is one of the majors wins that we get from moving to the new platform.
 We are also serving webp images, which in turns helps us rank higher in Google search (the algorithm really likes optimized images).
 Over time I expect our Alexa rank to climb significantly.